What are screening questions?

 In order to define which answers pass the screening process and which ones don't, Userbrain offers three types of answer validation.

-This option must be selected, in order to pass the screening question.
-Note that if you have a Single Select question with more than one answer marked 'Approve', testers who check any them will pass.
-In contrast, Multiple Select questions require all of them to be checked.
+If you have a Single Select question with more than one answer marked 'Must Select', testers who check any them will pass.

-Reject
+Reject Tester

 If this option is selected, the tester fails the screening process.